-CBT for Substance Use Disorders During the COVID-19 Crisis: Part 1
+CBT for Substance Use Disorders During the COVID-19 Crisis: Two-Part Series

-- In this May 7, 2020 webinar, Dr. Allen Miller, Director of CBT Programs, discusses how to adjust CBT treatment for substance use disorders during the COVID-19 pandemic and relates issues of social isolation, anxiety, and stress may heighten challenges for individuals working on recovery.
+- In Part One of this on-demand webinar, Dr. Allen Miller, Director of CBT Programs, discusses how to adjust CBT treatment for substance use disorders during the COVID-19 pandemic and relates issues of social isolation, anxiety, and stress may heighten challenges for individuals working on recovery.

-- In Part 2 of Dr. Allen R. Miller’s Substance Use Disorders During the COVID-19 Crisis webinar, he describes over twenty CBT techniques to use when working with people on recovery issues during the COVID-19 Crisis.
-As social isolation rules are relaxed and people working on recovery re-enter social situations, they are likely to encounter three major challenges – new urges to use drugs of choice, difficulty reigniting motivation, and new challenges in exchanges with other people.
-Different CBT techniques are offered as options for helping people with recovery efforts during the stress associated with the COVID-19 crisis.
+- In Part Two, he describes over twenty CBT techniques to use when working with people on recovery issues during the COVID-19 Crisis.
+Dr. Miller offers different CBT techniques as options for helping people with recovery efforts during the COVID-19 crisis.

 Clinic and Faculty Blogs